mpi-forum/mpi-forum.github.io/meetings/2025/06/agenda.md

 The Final Ratification Meeting (FRM) is the meeting where officers through the next release of the MPI Standard are elected.
 The nominees for each position are posted here.
-Nominations open during the RCM (March, 2025) and close two weeks before the RCM (May 21, 2025).
+Nominations open during the RCM (March, 2025) and close two weeks before the FRM (May 21, 2025).

 ### MPI Forum Chair